faizul726/matject-NEXT/README.md

-# matject-NEXT
+# matjectNEXT
-Experimental, fully automated version of Matject.
-Work in progress!
+Experimental, fully automated version of Matject. (work in progress)